groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/documenttablecolumncollection/_index.md

 | name | java.lang.String | The case-insensitive name of the column to return. |

 **Returns:**
-[DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) - A com.groupdocs.assembly.DocumentTableColumn instance with the specified name from the collection or null if such an instance does not exist.
+[DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) - A [DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) instance with the specified name from the collection or null if such an instance does not exist.
 ### getCount() {#getCount--}
 ```
 public int getCount()
 ```

-Gets the total number of com.groupdocs.assembly.DocumentTableColumn objects in the collection.
+Gets the total number of [DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) objects in the collection.

 **Returns:**
-int - The total number of com.groupdocs.assembly.DocumentTableColumn objects in the collection.
+int - The total number of [DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) objects in the collection.